-The More button contains many options that you'll find useful when creating your project.
+The Advanced button contains several options that you'll find useful when creating your project.

-In the dropdown menu, you'll see Edit, Layout, View, and Preferences.
+In the dropdown menu, you'll see Edit and View sections.

 With Cut, you can remove any text or image from the page, copying it to the clipboard to be pasted on another page.

 With Copy, you can duplicate any text or image on your pages.
 Use Paste on any page to set the copy on the new page.
 The new copy will retain the same formatting as well.
 This is a great option if you've resized an image and wish to create another one of the exact size.

 Remove Unused Images removes all the images in the Media Tray that are not currently used in the book.
 This tool is best used when you are finished with your book, or sure you are about to move on to a new section and aren’t going to use the remaining images in your tray.
 Then, when you import new images, you can use the Hide Used images so you are only seeing the newly imported images.